Stephen was born in 1946 in beautiful Ashe County, NC in the small town of West Jefferson.

 Stephen's works can be seen all over Ashe County at local area businesses such as Ashe Memorial Hospital and all the LifeStore Bank branches.
 Stephen doesn't maintain regular hours, it's best to send him a message and set up an appointment.

-Other than Stephen's Gallery, you can also purchase his prints a few doors down at Ashe Custom Framing located at 105 S. Jefferson Ave.
+Visit Stephen's Studio at Ashe Custom Framing & Gallery located at 105 S. Jefferson Ave.